Garbot/Garbot.github-io/_posts/draft-building-a-twitter-api-app-in-node.md

 #### Calling The API.
 Twitter's search API doesn't index every tweet ever made by a user.
 As such, it makes it difficult to grab a truly random tweet.
 We'll approximate randomness by pulling a selection of recent tweets and pulling a random tweet from that group.
 If anyone has found a good way to truly query the API on a random basis, please let me know!
 Here is a script that will grab a number of tweets and return the id of a randomly selected tweet.
 We'll then use this id in a callback function to get HTML that will display the tweet using an [embedded tweet](https://dev.twitter.com/web/embedded-tweets).

 First, let's require the proper libraries and API keys.
-If you set up your process environment variables correctly, they should
+If you set up your process environment variables correctly, they should be retrieved correctly by using the following code:

 ```javascript
 var Twitter = require('twitter');